-For a guide to the user interface for editing tags on pages, see the tagging section in our editor guide.
+For a help with the user interface for editing tags, see the tagging section in our editor guide.

 - What type of document is it?
 Is it a reference?
 A tutorial?
 A landing page?
-These can be used when filtering searches, so they're really important!
+Our visitors can use these tags to filter searches, so they're really important!

 - Topic identification

-- What topic does the article cover?
+- What is the article about?
 Is it about an API?
 The DOM?
 Graphics?
-These, too, are important, because they can be used as filters on searches.
+Again, these tags are important because they can filter searches.

 - Technology status